-Girls in the Johnson Pass program will challenge themselves on a 4 day, 3 night backpacking trip on the Johnson Pass trail in the Chugach National Forest.
+Girls in the Kesugi Ridge program will challenge themselves on a 4 day, 3 night backpacking trip over Kesugi Ridge in Denali State Park.

-The group will be hiking approximately 23 miles over the course of 4 days.
+The group will be hiking approximately 27 miles over the course of 4 days.
 The trip requires the physical ability to carry a 30 pound backpack for 6-8 hours a day.

 The safety and success of the group depends on each camper's physical and emotional readiness for the trip.
-Prior to heading out, the group will practice paddling skills, wilderness camping techniques, and learn emergency rescue skills/protocols.
+Prior to heading out, the group will practice wilderness camping techniques, and learn emergency rescue skills/protocols.
 It is the responsibility of each camper to maintain a level of fitness necessary to participate in this program.
 Some type of exercise (walking, biking, yoga, etc) is a great way to prepare for the trek prior to camp.

-The group will be out of camp on July 16-19.
+The group will be out of camp on July 27-30.